biothings/biothings_explorer_archived/README.md

 ![PyPI](https://img.shields.io/pypi/v/biothings-explorer)

-## Obsolete repo
+## Obsolete / archived repo

 Note that this repo is for the python client for BioThings Explorer.
-It is not currently being actively developed.
+It is not currently being actively developed, so this repo is archived.
 The primary development effort on the BioThings Explorer project is at https://github.com/biothings/BioThings_Explorer_TRAPI.

 ## Introduction